-The preparation of these audited financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting period.
+The preparation of these audited consolidated financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting period.
 Actual outcomes could differ from these estimates.
-The financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the financial statements, and may require accounting adjustments based on future occurrences.
-Revisions to accounting estimates are recognized in the period in which the estimate is revised and the revision affects both current and future periods.
+The consolidated financial statements include estimates which, by their nature, are uncertain.